isleshocky77/hover-com/README.md

 1. Copy `.env.dist` to `.env` and update the file with your correct username and password
 2. Run `composer install`
 3. To list available commands run `./bin/console`
-4. To list domains run `./bin/console hover.com:login` to login and grab a authenticated cookie
+4. To list domains run `./bin/console hover-com:login` to login and grab a authenticated cookie
-5. To list domains run `./bin/console hover.com:domains:list`
+5. To list domains run `./bin/console hover-com:domains:list`
 6. To list all dns entries of listed domains which match content ` ./bin/console hover-com:dns:list --filter-content="123.123.123.123" dom123456 dom654321 dom66666`
 7. To update a dns entry `./bin/console hover-com:dns:update --content="1.1.1.1" dns123456 dns654321`
 8. To delete a dns entry `./bin/console hover-com:dns:delete dns123456 dns654321`